Toronto - Ontario - Canada

 Judging – Absoluto

-- Competitors will be judged based on their Roda presence; singing, games, style, roda control, and overall presence in the Roda.
+- Competitors will be judged based on their Roda presence; singing, games, style, Roda control, and overall presence in the Roda.

 Rules